BibliothecaForAdventurers/documentation/docs/intro.md

 ## High level notes

 - Everything we do here is open source
-- This is a bottom up world build from scratch based around the Lootverse
+- This is a bottom up world built from scratch based around the Lootverse